-If you and your spouse no longer want to be together but are fearful of how a divorce will affect your children, it’s something that needs to be addressed.
-While there’s no doubt that children should always be the top priority, your quality of life and emotional well being should never be disregarded.
+If you and your spouse no longer want to be together but fear how a legal separation will affect your children, it’s something that needs to be addressed.
+While there’s no doubt that children should always be the top priority, your quality of life and emotional wellbeing should never be disregarded.

-Another common occurrence in marriage is couples who only stay together because divorce or life after divorce will be too difficult financially.
+Another common occurrence is that couples only stay together because a divorce, or life after divorce, will be difficult financially.
 There’s no doubt that the division of assets and loss of property can significantly impact a person’s financial stability, so it’s easy to feel trapped or helpless if your sole motive for staying together is money.
-Fortunately, a legal separation means that despite the relationship ending, you will still technically be married — therefore forgoing the need to divide your assets, for now.
+Fortunately, a legal separation means that, despite the relationship ending, you will still technically be married, allowing you to forgo the immediate need to divide your assets.

-A legal separation will give you as much time as you need to establish the best way to divide your assets so that each party is satisfied, without the hostility and pressure of divorce proceedings.
-It will also give you a chance to put some money aside for as a post-divorce fund so that you aren’t overwhelmed or financially vulnerable.
+A legal separation will give you as much time as you need to establish the best way to divide your assets so that each party is satisfied while removing the hostility, pressure and cost of drawn-out divorce proceedings.

 4. The Idea of a Legal Separation Doesn’t Worry or Upset You

-One of the most impactful and heartbreaking aspects of a divorce is the end of a long-lasting relationship and relinquishing the bond you have shared with your spouse.
-But this isn’t the case for everyone — for some people, the thought of being on their own doesn’t upset or worry them in any way.
-The realisation that you no longer want to be in an unhappy marriage can be a very positive first step into the next chapter of your life.
+One of the most heartbreaking aspects of a divorce is that it signals the end of a long-lasting relationship.
+When this happens, you relinquish the bond you once shared with your spouse.
+But this isn’t the case for everyone — for some, the thought of being on their own doesn’t upset or worry them in any way.
+The realisation that you no longer want to be in an unhappy marriage can be freeing and mark a positive first step into the next chapter of your life.

-Denial is one of the first stages of many emotionally-challenging situations, and a divorce is no different.
-It’s for this reason that the lack of an initial shock or being upset about your relationship ending will benefit you greatly when it comes to making vital decisions.
-This will be crucial when the time comes to negotiate the terms of your legal separation, as you’ll be able to act logically rather than emotionally.
+Denial is one of the first stages of many emotionally challenging situations, and divorce is no different.
+That lack of an initial shock or being upset about your relationship ending will benefit you when it comes to making vital decisions, such as negotiating how to divide assets.
+This will allow you to act logically, rather than emotionally.

 5. Your Mental Health is Suffering

-While most would assume that mental health issues are more likely to occur during a divorce or separation, it’s an unfortunate fact that a lot of people struggle with problems such as depression due to the nature of their marriage.
+While most would assume that mental health issues are more likely to occur during a divorce or separation, it’s an unfortunate fact that a lot of people struggle with problems, such as depression, during their marriage.

-If your marriage — whether it’s due to arguments, abuse, or a general breakdown of the relationship — is having an impact on your happiness and state of mind, it’s a clear sign that something needs to change.
-If that change is the end of your marriage, then your first step should always be to seek the help of a specialist family lawyer!
+If your marriage — whether due to arguments, abuse or a general breakdown of the relationship — is having an impact on your happiness and state of mind, it’s a clear sign that something needs to change.
+If that change is the end of your marriage, your first step should always be to seek the help of a specialist family lawyer.

-Are you in need of guidance and advice about legal separations?
+Are you in need of guidance and advice about a legal separation?
 We can help!
-At KMJ Solicitors our team specialises in all areas of family law, including divorce, legal separation and child law.
-Get in touch with us today for your free, no-obligation consultation.
+At KMJ Solicitors, our team of divorce solicitors specialises in all areas of family law, including divorce, legal separation and child law.
+Get in touch with us today for a no-obligation chat about your case.